Puzzle 31: GPU Occupancy Optimization

 • Balance occupancy vs resource usage: Larger blocks may hit resource limits

-Key takeaways: From A10G mystery to universal principles
+Key takeaways: From one occupancy mystery to universal principles

-This A10G occupancy investigation reveals a clear progression of insights that apply to all GPU optimization:
+This occupancy investigation reveals a clear progression of insights that apply to all GPU optimization:

-1. Thread limits dominated everything - Despite 19 vs 40 registers and 0KB vs 49KB shared memory differences, all kernels hit the same 1-block-per-SM limit due to A10G’s 1,536-thread capacity
+1. Thread limits dominated everything - Despite 0KB vs 49KB shared memory differences, all kernels hit the same 1-block-per-SM limit on the A10G, set by its 1,536-thread capacity

-3. Memory bandwidth ruled performance - With identical 66.7% occupancy, SAXPY’s memory-bound nature (600 GB/s saturated) explained identical performance despite resource differences
+3. Memory bandwidth ruled performance - all three kernels move the same 384MB, and SAXPY’s memory-bound nature explains why performance stayed within about 14% despite the resource differences

 Universal GPU Optimization Principles: